 Daily Stoic Meditation: What Can I Put Outside My Circle of Control?

-There’s nothing you can control except for how to choose to react to any situation.
+You can control nothing except how you choose to react to any situation.
 Your response depends on your mind.
 You can only control your mind and your decisions.
 You can’t control what others think or do.
 You can only respond to what happens around you.

 I have often written about how the human mind is like a car with poor navigation controls because emotions and logic don’t get along well.